-- READ 0099 See the Learning Support section at the end of the list of course offerings. - READ 3200 Integrating Literature & the Fine Arts in the Teaching of Reading 3-0-3 Prerequisite: ECED 2999 or SPEC 2999.
-Corequisite: ECED 3190.
-An integrated approach to the teaching of reading that incorporates aesthetic appreciation and creative expression.
-Emphasis is placed on methods for using children's literature and the fine arts to develop life long readers. - READ 3500 Teaching Children to Read in the Primary Grades 3-0-3 Prerequisites: ECED 2999 or SPEC 2999 and admission to Teacher Education.
-Corequisite: ECED 3690.
-An introduction to methods of teaching young children to read with an emphasis on balanced reading instruction.
-Major topics include building a literacy foundation, phonic and contextual analysis, comprehension instruction, and guided reading instruction. - READ 4030 Directed Study in Reading 3-0-3 Prerequisite: Consent of the Department Head.
-An opportunity for intensive individual study in the student's field of specialization - READ 4100 Assessment and Correction of Reading Difficulties 2-0-2 Prerequisites: READ 3500.
-Corequisite: ECED 4690.
-Emphasizes diagnostic and assessment stratigies for corrective instruction with young children experiencing moderate difficulty in learning to read.
-Includes causes of reading disability, methods of diagnosis, and procedures for group and individual remedial work. - READ 4200 Reading and Writing to Learn in the Intermediate Grades 3-0-3 Prerequisite: READ 3500.
-Corequisite: ECED 4690.
-Teaching strategies for comprehending and composing expository text.
-Emphasis is placed on teaching reading and writing across the content areas in grades 3-5.
-Motivating students to read and write; developing vocabulary, comprehension strategies, higher level thinking, and study skills; and utilizing technology will be addressed in relation to reading and writing expository text.
+READ 3500 Teaching Children to Read in the Primary Grades 3-0- 3 Prerequisites: ECED 2999 or SPEC 2999.
+This a check-point course, and che eck-point requirements must be met.
+An introduction to methods of teaching young childr en to read with an emphasis on balanced reading instruction.
+Major topics include building foundation, phonic and contextual analysis, comprehension instruction, and guide d reading instruction.
+READ 4030 Directed Study in Reading 3-0- 3 Prerequisite: Consent of the Department Head.
+An opportunity for intensive i ndividual study in the student's field of specialization READ 4100 Assessment and Correction of Reading Difficulties 2-0- 2 Prerequisites: READ 3500.
+Emphasizes diagnostic and assessment strategies for a corrective instruction with young children experiencing moderate difficulty in learning to read.
+Includes causes of reading disability, methods of diagnosis, and procedures for group and i ndividual remedial work.
+READ 4200 Reading and Writing to Learn in the Intermediate Grades 3-0- 3 Prerequisite: READ 3500.
+Teaching strategies for comprehending and composin ig expository text.
+Emphasis is placed on teaching reading and writing across the conten t areas in grades 3-5.
+Motivating students to read and write; developing vocabulary, compared rehension strategies, higher level thinking, and study skills; and utilizing technology will be addressed in relation to reading and writing expository text.
+READ 4530 Teaching Reading to Children With Exceptionalities (Special Education) 3-0- 3 An introduction to the methods and materials for teaching reading to exceptiona l children within a balanced approach to reading instruction.
+Topics covered will include b ouilding a literacy foundation, developing word identification skills, and developing vocab ulary and comprehension.
+This course is for special education teachers.
+READ 4550 Reading in the Content Areas (Middle and Secondary Education) 3-0- 3 The simultaneous teaching of reading skills and course content.
+Emphasis is j placed on preparing students for content area reading assignments, providing support during g reading, and promoting higher level thinking.
+Motivating students to read widely and de vocabulary, reading comprehension, and study skills will be dealt with in relati on to the content areas.